 The exposure meter operations have not been finalized, but will be determined by the brightness of the target and optimized to deliver precise barycentric corrections.
-For bright targets, the instrument team anticipates that it will deliver 1D spectra of all fibers at ~1 Hz time sampling at R~100 at moderate SNR, but cannot be more specific at this time.
-No special requests on its operations will be available for 2019B.
+It will deliver 1D spectra of all five fibers at ~1 Hz time sampling at R~100 at moderate SNR, but cannot be more specific at this time.
+No special requests on its operations will be available for 2020B.

 4. I’d like to observe a binary system.
 Where is the sky fiber with respect to the science fiber, and can I rotate the field to keep it off of the binary companion?
 How close can the binary be before spectral contamination in the science fiber becomes an issue?
 At what separation and contrast will binary stars detrimentally affect guiding performance?

 The sky fiber is at a fixed position 40” from the science fiber and its orientation in the focal plane is not adjustable.
 The HR fiber spans 0.”92 on the sky and the “safe” separation for binaries to avoid contamination will depend on the seeing.
 The instrument team’s best, conservative guidance at this time is that binary companions within 10” could cause problems with either guiding or contamination or both.

 5. What are the readout characteristics of the detector?